Orange County Commissioner, District 1

 She helped lead the joint planning effort that won The National Award for Outstanding Achievement in Metropolitan Transportation Planning

-As chair of two regional transportation policy decision-making boards -- the Durham-Chapel Hill-Carrboro (DCHC) Metropolitan Planning Organization's (MPO) Transportation Advisory Committee (TAC) and the Triangle Transit Board of Trustees -- I have promoted improved public transit and other alternatives to cars, and efforts to improve air quality in the Triangle area.
+As past chair of two regional transportation policy decision-making boards -- the Durham-Chapel Hill-Carrboro (DCHC) Metropolitan Planning Organization's (MPO) Transportation Advisory Committee (TAC) and the Triangle Transit Board of Trustees -- I have promoted improved public transit and other alternatives to cars, and efforts to improve air quality in the Triangle area.
 For example, as an officer of the Triangle Transit Board, I spearheaded the creation of the agency's bus route from Hillsborough to Chapel Hill which began operation in 2006, and which is now one of Triangle Transit's most successful commuter routes.

 As the DCHC MPO TAC chair in 2007 and 2008, I helped lead the effort to create the 2035 regional long range transportation plan that will guide transportation investments in the Triangle.
 The DCHC MPO is the regional organization responsible for transportation planning for the western part of the Research Triangle Area.
 The DCHC MPO is governed by the Transportation Advisory Committee (TAC), a policy board consisting of elected officials.